envydoes/aurora/README.md

 # aurora
-A Final requirements for HCI
+A Final requirement for HCI